Teaching Design to Scientists: Assist from Juan Velasco

 I recently taught an information design workshop to science graduate students at Stanford University.
 The idea was to give scientists some grounding in design principles and processes that could help them in presenting their work.
 They were hungry for examples and I found Juan Velasco’s National Infographic blog extremely useful.
 Especially his post about the design decisions that went into creating a graphic for a National Geographic article on Birds of Paradise.

 This entry was posted on Wednesday, September 4th, 2013 at 5:59 pm and is filed under Science, Teaching Design.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.